 The overall aim of the department is to promote lasting enjoyment of drama.

 Drama is taught throughout the School.
-All boys in first and second year receive one period of drama each week, and are given grounding in key principles of drama and theatre such as physical theatre, improvisation and significant genres such as melodrama – the aim being to give them a wide-ranging theatrical experience which also encompasses transferable skills such as collaboration and creative thinking.
-In the Third Year, boys may choose to study the subject in more depth as a preparation for the two-year GCSE course, and will undertake longer-term devising projects around practitioners such as Stanislavski and Brecht, as well as rehearsing scripted texts for performance.
-A-level Drama and Theatre Studies is a popular option in the Sixth Form which offers pupils experience of co-education through the involvement of girls from the neighbouring independent girls’ school (St Helen and St Katharine).
-The sixth form teaching is shared between the drama staff at both schools, so boys and girls will have lessons on both sites, and there is a strong tradition of collaborative partnership at this level.
-We follow the Edexcel exam syllabus for both GCSE and A level.
+All pupils in first and second year receive one period of drama each week, and are given grounding in key principles of drama and theatre such as physical theatre, improvisation and significant genres such as melodrama – the aim being to give them a wide-ranging theatrical experience which also encompasses transferable skills such as collaboration and creative thinking.
+In the Third Year, students may choose to study the subject in more depth as a preparation for the two-year GCSE course, and will undertake longer-term devising projects around practitioners such as Stanislavski and Brecht, as well as rehearsing scripted texts for performance.
+A Level Drama and Theatre Studies is a popular option in the Sixth Form which offers pupils experience of co-education through the involvement of girls from the neighbouring independent girls’ school (St Helen and St Katharine).
+The Sixth Form teaching is shared between the drama staff at both schools, so pupils will have lessons on both sites, and there is a strong tradition of collaborative partnership at this level.
+We follow the Edexcel exam syllabus for both GCSE and A Level.

 Drama is taught in the Arts Centre with two dedicated drama studios and classrooms, and we enjoy the benefit of a full-time technical team to help enhance practical work.

 Further information about the drama department curriculum can be found in the curriculum documents available for download on the main curriculum page.